Mauricio Mulder

 Claude Maurice Mulder Bedoya, known as Mauricio Mulder (born June 8, 1956), is a Peruvian politician, lawyer and former journalist.
 One of the most prominent and influential members of the Peruvian Aprista Party, he was Congressman from 2001 to 2019, representing Lima.
-From 2004 to 2010, he held the office of party Secretary General.
+From 2004 to 2010, he held the office of party secretary general.

 Born to a Swiss father and a Peruvian mother, Mulder attended the Pontifical Catholic University of Peru in Lima, earning his law degree in 1979.
 From a very young age, he joined the Peruvian Aprista Party, and from 1976 to 1977, he led the party's command at his college.
 He pursued his graduate studies at the Graduate Institute of International Studies (HEI) in Geneva, Switzerland.

-Under the first presidency of Alan García, Mulder was Chairman of the National Broadcasting Company IRTP.
+Under the first presidency of Alan García, Mulder was chairman of the National Broadcasting Company IRTP.
 From 1992 to 1995, he served in the United Nations as political officer in the El Salvador peace process.
-Upon his return to Peru, he was appointed chief editor of the daily newspaper La República, from 1996 to 2001.
-Since 1999, Mulder has served as a full member of the National Executive Committee of the Peruvian Aprista Party.
-In 2004, Mulder was elected Institutional Secretary General of the Peruvian Aprista Party.
-Due to Jorge del Castillo's appointment as Alan García's first Prime Minister of his second Presidency, Mulder held both Institutional and Political affairs until he stepped down in 2010.
+Upon his return to Peru, he worked as a journalist for La República and as consultant, from 1995 to 2000.
+Following his first election to Congress in 2001, he was elected general secretary of the Peruvian Aprista Party in 2004, alongside Jorge del Castillo, serving till 2010.

-Considered a confrontational figure in Peruvian politics, Mulder set in motion various controversial procedures during his 18 years in Congress.
-His tenure in office ended on September 30, 2019, due to the dissolution of Congress by Martín Vizcarra.
-He has since retired from politics after failing to retain his seat in the 2020 snap parliamentary elections, although he serves in his party as Political Commission Chairman since 2019.
+A highly contentious figure throughout the Peruvian political crisis since 2016, Mulder’s congressional tenure in office ended in September 2019 as part of Martín Vizcarra’s dissolution of Congress.
+Having retired from politics after failing to retain his seat in the 2020 snap parliamentary elections, longtime party rival Jorge del Castillo announced Mulder as his running mate at the upcoming 2025 Peruvian Aprista Party presidential primary for the 2026 general election.

 Early life and education

-Claude Maurice Mulder Bedoya was born on June 8, 1956 in Lima.
+Claude Maurice Mulder Bedoya was born on June 8, 1956, in Lima.
 His parents were Rosa María Bedoya Rivera and Charles Mulder Eymann, the latter of Swiss descent.
 His paternal uncle, Frederic Mulder, was a renowned pharmaceutic who founded Química Suiza and Quicorp.

 Mulder completed his primary and secondary education at the Pestalozzi School, the Swiss Peruvian school of Peru.
 He was subsequently admitted to the Pontifical Catholic University of Peru, where he graduated with a law degree in 1979.
 During his law studies, Mulder joined the Peruvian Aprista Party at the age of 17.
-At his college Aprista Student Command, he was elected President of the Federated Center of Law Students in 1977.
+At his college Aprista Student Command, he was elected president of the Federated Center of Law Students in 1977.
 As a prominent Aprista student leader, he was very close to Víctor Raúl Haya de la Torre.

 Following the culmination of his law degree, Mulder moved to Switzerland to start his graduate education at the Graduate Institute of International Studies, in Geneva.
 He did not finish the master's degree in international relations.